FranciscoMoretti/site/data/blog/automate-your-job-search.md

 pip install jobsparser
 ```

-**Bonus:** search manually on LinkedIn to the number of results and use it as the `--results-wanted` parameter.
+**Bonus:** search manually on LinkedIn the number of results for your search term and use it for the `--results-wanted` parameter.

 ```bash
 jobsparser \